We Should Be Together (album)

 We Should Be Together is the sixth studio album by American country music singer Crystal Gayle.
 It was released on June 19, 1979.
 Like all of her previous albums for United Artists, Allen Reynolds produced.
-It peaked at #9 on the Billboard Country Albums chart, with two of its tracks reaching the Billboard Hot Country Singles chart: "Your Kisses Will" (#7) and "Your Old Cold Shoulder" (#5).
+It peaked at No. 9 on the Billboard Country Albums chart, with two of its tracks reaching the Billboard Hot Country Singles chart: "Your Kisses Will" (No. 7) and "Your Old Cold Shoulder" (No. 5).
 The album title comes from the album's last song, written by Allen Reynolds, and which was previously a hit single for Don Williams in 1974.